Urinary Health

 • Lifestyle modifications: Strategies include avoiding foods and drinks that irritate your bladder or urinating on a regular basis without holding it for prolonged periods of time.

 An overall healthy lifestyle, including weight control, smoking cessation, balanced and healthy diet, and regular exercise often helps.
-Keeping a bladder diary that includes your diet and how often you urinate and what your symptoms are can help determine what irritates your bladder.
+Keeping a bladder diary that includes your diet, how often you urinate and what your symptoms are can help determine what irritates your bladder.

 • Medications: Overactive bladder medications can help relax your bladder and prevent it from squeezing when it isn’t full.
 This allows you to hold your urine for longer periods of time.